How to write landing page content that converts

 PRO TIP: The worst thing you can do when creating content for your landing pages is copying it from the website as it is.

 So, what’s the actionable step behind this rule.
 The key to an effective landing page content is in the clarity of the message.
 Leave your “vision,” “strategy,” as well as the high-level benefits for your website and instead clearly state what your product or service does and how exactly it can help your crucial buying personas solve their use case.

-I’ve personally launched hundreds of various landing page A/B tests throughout my career.
-If someone asked me what’s the one thing that I’ve learned testing out different pages, it would probably say that in terms of conversions, a landing page with insightful yet lengthy content has almost always been outperformed by a much less content-rich landing page, where the landing page copy and the ad copy were telling the different parts of one story.
+I’ve personally launched hundreds of various landing page A/B tests over the course my career.
+If someone asked me what was the one thing that I learnt testing out different pages, a landing page with insightful yet lengthy content will almost always be outperformed by a much less content-rich landing page, where the landing page copy and the ad copy were telling different parts of one story.

 A specific strategy became popular in the content marketing community a few years ago called “Kill a Word.”
 The idea behind it is pretty smart - when creating a landing page content, digital marketers should be relentlessly looking for ways to make the content shorter.